-Shares Beneficially Owned Prior to This Offering(1) Shares Being Sold in This Shares Ber Owned Af Offering (a full exer underw option to p Optional er This ssuming ise of iters' urchase shares)
+Shares Beneficially Owned Prior to This Offering(1) Shares Being Sold in This Optional Owned After This Offering (assuming full exercise of underwriters' option to purchase additional shares)

 Name Number Percent Offering Shares Number Percent

 Madison Dearborn Capital Partners IV, L.P. ("MDP")(2) 14,257,572 24.4% 12,385,293 1,872,279

 Thomas S. Souleles(3)

 Douglas C. Grissom(3)

 Bradley T. Hansen(4)(5) 49,277 4,500 44,777

 William H. Hanson(4)(6) 24,858 2,000 22,858

 William F. Pagendarm(4)(7) 49,813 8,000 41,813

 Selling directors and executive officers as a group 123,948 14,500 109,448

 Other selling shareholders:

 Natalie A. Mackie(8) 18,909 3,000 15,909

 Northwestern University 7,722 7,722

 Special Co-Invest Partners I(9) 71,346 71,346

-- Denotes less than 1%. - (1) Beneficial ownership is determined in accordance with rules of the SEC and includes voting power and/or investment power with respect to securities.
-Shares of common stock subject to options currently exercisable or exercisable within 60 days of August 7, 2009 are deemed outstanding for computing the percentage beneficially owned by any other person. - (2) Madison Dearborn Partners IV, L.P., or "MDP IV," is the general partner of MDP.
+Denotes less than 1%.

+- (1) Beneficial ownership is determined in accordance with rules of the SEC and includes voting power and/or investment power with respect to securities.
+Shares of common stock subject to options currently exercisable or exercisable within 60 days of August 7, 2009 are deemed outstanding for computing the percentage beneficially owned by the person holding such options but are not deemed outstanding for computing the percentage beneficially owned by any other person. - (2) Madison Dearborn Partners IV, L.P., or "MDP IV," is the general partner of MDP.
 John A. Canning, Jr., Paul J. Finnegan and Samuel M. Mencoff are the sole members of a limited partner committee of MDP IV that has the power, acting by majority vote, to vote or dispose of the shares held by MDP.
 The address for each of MDP, MDP IV and Messrs.
 Souleles and Grissom is c/o Madison Dearborn Partners, LLC, 70 W. Madison Street, Suite 4600, Chicago, Illinois 60602. - (3) Mr. Souleles and Mr. Grissom are managing directors of Madison Dearborn Partners, LLC, the general partner of MDP IV, which in turn is the general partner of MDP.
 As a result, Mr. Souleles and Mr. Grissom may be deemed to share beneficial ownership of the shares owned by MDP.
 Each of Messrs.
 Souleles and Grissom disclaims beneficial ownership of the shares held of record by MDP, except to the extent of any pecuniary interest therein.
 Mr. Souleles and Mr. Grissom have each served as a member of our Board since the acquisition of Great Lakes by MDP in December 2003, and have remained directors following the merger with Aldabra.